FathimaMuhammedArif/Code-A-Pookalam/README.md

 CSS3 → for styling (colors, borders, shapes, gradients, and positioning).

-JavaScript (basic DOM manipulation) → for generating repeated elements (like petals and diamonds) dynamically instead of writing them one by one.
+JavaScript (basic DOM manipulation) → for generating repeated elements (like petals and diamonds) dynamically instead of writing them one by one

 VS Code → as the code editor for writing and testing the project.